Lisowo, Stargard County

-Lisowo (formerly Vossberg), is a village in the administrative district of Gmina Chociwel, within Stargard County, West Pomeranian Voivodeship, in north-western Poland.
+Lisowo (formerly Vossberg) is a village in the administrative district of Gmina Chociwel, within Stargard County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 5 km south-west of Chociwel, 21 km north-east of Stargard, and 48 km east of the regional capital Szczecin.

 The village has a population of 344.

 There is a church of Our Lady of Częstochowa in the village.

+History

+During World War II, on 4 February 1945, the village was the site of a stopover during the German-organised march of some 6,000 Polish prisoners of war from the Oflag II-D camp headed westwards.